nazarsosyak/adav-group/example.md

       Each cluster can be intepreted in the following manner:<br><br>
-        - Tickers belonging to <strong>cluster 0</strong> take longer to recover and are sick for a longer time period.<br>
+        - Tickers belonging to <strong>cluster 0</strong> recover very quickly from being sick, and rarely get sick.<br>
-        - Tickers belonging to <strong>cluster 1</strong> on the other hand recover fast and are healthy more than they are sick.<br>
+        - Tickers belonging to <strong>cluster 1</strong> have mixed attributes, but they are still very much impacted and don't recover fast.<br>
-        - Tickers belonging to <strong>cluster 2</strong> stay pretty much healthy most of the time, with a wide range of recovery times.<br>
+        - Tickers belonging to <strong>cluster 2</strong> are the stocks that are most impacted by the outbreak.<br>
-        - Tickers belonging to <strong>cluster 3</strong> are in a state of contagion or recovry most of the time.<br><br>
+        - Tickers belonging to <strong>cluster 3</strong> show fast recovery and better health conditions compared to the other clusters.<br><br>

       This classification helps us understand the role of each stock in the outbreak.

       <h2 class="text-accent"><strong>Part III: Sectorial Analysis</strong></h2>
       <p>
         Up to this point, the analysis has focused on individual assets.
-        However it is bold to assume that only one entity is responsible for a market shutdown as these epidemics often propagate through <strong>entire sectors</strong>.
+        However it is bold to assume that only one entity is responsible for a market shutdown as these epidemics often propagate through entire sectors.
       </p>

       <p>